rapee9999/LearnIFC/README.md

 # Learn IFC

-This repo demonstrates how to access, process and shows use cases of IFC data format for CAD.
-I use Python and ifcopenshell (a Python package).
+This repo demonstrates how to access, process and shows use cases of IFC and DXF data format for CAD.
+I use Python, ifcopenshell and ezdxf.

 ## Outline
 - [learn-ifc.ipynb](learn-ifc.ipynb) Python scripts to access and use IFC.
+- [learn-dxf.ipynb](learn-dxf.ipynb) Python scripts to access and build DXF.
 - [requirements.txt](requirements.txt) List of required Python package.